 Seau's The Restaurant: This is a perfect place to catch major sports events and its been voted the best sports bar for 8yrs! ('02-'09).
 There are a lot of seating options here with a patio, bar, sushi bar, booths and many tables covering two floors.
 At the heart of this place is a huge 12x14ft projected screen with conference room kind seating right in front of it.
 No matter where you are seated you will be able to watch the big screen and have a smaller screen close by.
 Friendly staff, a menu with quite a few options for everyone and great ambiance for game day.
 Just don't go looking for healthy diet food :)

 Cups: They have the best cupcakes I've tasted.
 We've been there multiple times dropping in just to sample the new flavors.
 I like that they have mini-cupcakes which are a good bet when trying new flavors.
 The cakes are always moist and have a nice crumb, while the frostings take the cake, absolutely delicious.
 My all time favorite in the milk chocolate with ganache topping.
 They also have gluten-free and vegan options, and you won't be able to tell the difference.
 The cupcakes are a bit expensive, about $4-5/ea but its the same in other cupcake stores around here and they don't serve cupcakes half as good as these.
+And the best part, they have mini-cupcakes for $2, and its a great way to try different flavors.
 Stay away from the famous Sprinkles store and head here instead, you won't regret it.

 Opera Patisserie: They have lovely Parisian macarons, truffles, tarts, prettiest pastries, cakes - everything to satiate your sweet cravings.
 Its almost too dangerous to step into their store, you are sure to be tempted.